ngoan1608/RobotFramework_AIO/README.md

 This respository holds the build tooling for a new Robot Framework AIO (All In One) setup for both Windows and Linux.

+## Attention
+If you want to use RobotFramework AIO for test case development or -exeuction then please download RobotFramework AIO from [http://robotframework-aio.org](http://robotframework-aio.org).

+If you want to contribute to develop RobotFramework AIO, then please proceed here.

 ## Table of Contents  <!-- omit in toc -->